quillstack/di/README.md

 }
 ```

-When you create the object using DI container, the type of `$logger` property
-will be set to `Logger`.
+When you create the object using the DI container, the type of `$logger` property will be set to `Logger`.

 #### Dependencies with parameters